Healthcare

 - The Certificate of Pharmaceutical Products (CPP) content requirement: Cir.
 08 removed Vietnam-specific requirements and now harmonizes with international practice, specifically the WHO-CPP template

-- The CPP’s authenticity verification: is no longer a blanket requirement for all dossiers.
+- The CPP’s authenticity verification is no longer a blanket requirement for all dossiers.
 Instead, a risk-based approach is applied, and that verification can be done via different channels and in parallel with the Marketing Authorization review process.

 Leading Sub-Sectors

-The demand for investment in medical equipment will continue to increase and focus on imaging equipment, operating rooms, and emergency resuscitation testing.
-A recent BMI report shows that about 90 percent of medical equipment in Vietnam is imported, with major suppliers from Korea, PRC, Japan, the United States, and Germany, which account for 71 percent of medical equipment imports.
+A recent BMI report shows that about 90% of medical equipment in Vietnam is imported, with major suppliers from Korea, PRC, Japan, the United States, and Germany, which account for 71% of medical equipment imports.
 Domestic manufacturers can only meet the demand for basic medical supplies.
 They produce products such as hospital beds, scalpels, cabinets, scissors, and disposables.
 They generally offer limited/no warranty or after-sales services, especially in isolated areas of the country.

 Opportunities

 There are four main classes of medical device purchasers.
-The largest are government-funded hospitals, which account for 86 percent of the market.
+The largest are government-funded hospitals, which account for 86% of the market.
 Foreign-owned hospitals and clinics are also large purchasers; however, these facilities usually purchase supplies from their sponsoring country.
 Local private hospitals will show the strongest growth, while research and educational institutions will also account for some of the demand.
 Several medical education and research institutions are open to experimenting with new systems and innovative methods.
 These end-users present an excellent strategic opportunity to develop partnerships, given their desire to explore new technologies.

 Vietnam also receives a large amount of international aid in the form of loans and donated medical equipment.
 Several small projects are currently taking place in Vietnam, including those funded by the World Bank and the EU.